Basis Schools: Successes

 BASIS schools have regularly topped U.S. national school rankings, earning the top five spots and more among the U.S. News & World Report Best High Schools 2017 rankings, and earning the number one spot on the list of America's Most Challenging High Schools published by The Washington Post.
+In particular, BASIS schools are often top-ranked for STEM.
+Eight of BASIS' charter schools - BASIS Ahwatukee (#2), BASIS Chandler (#3), BASIS Scottsdale (#5), BASIS Peoria (#8), BASIS Tuscon North (#9), BASIS Phoenix (#15), BASIS Pro Valley (#16), and BASIS Goodyear (#18) - rank in the top 20 of US News and World Reports' 2026-2027 ranking of top US public schools for STEM.

 Controversy

 Both BASIS schools and their parent organization have been criticized and controversial.
-Critics contend that Basis fails to provide adequate financial transparency and accountability as it uses for-profit management companies.
+Critics contend that BASIS fails to provide adequate financial transparency and accountability as it uses for-profit management companies.
 Another investigative article in 2010 questioned the founders' salary compared to the teachers and other public school administrators.

 Other critics take issue with BASIS's accelerated curriculum and general educational philosophy.
 Some argue that BASIS focuses too much on standardized testing.
-Critics also point out that BASIS's performance in national ranking systems like the U.S. News & World Report is largely a function of Basis's singular focus on mandatory Advanced Placement (AP) testing, as these ranking systems give great weight to the percentage of students at a school that take the AP tests.
+Critics also point out that BASIS's performance in national ranking systems like the U.S. News & World Report is largely a function of BASIS's singular focus on mandatory Advanced Placement (AP) testing, as these ranking systems give great weight to the percentage of students at a school that take the AP tests.
 Critics also take issue with BASIS's attrition rates (senior classes are typically a third to a quarter of the size of the fifth-grade class) and argue that BASIS achieves good test scores in part by weeding out under-performing students.
 In 2013, the District of Columbia Public Charter School Board rejected a request from BASIS DC to expand, citing concerns about the high number of students who had withdrawn from the school since it opened.

 Arizona BASIS schools solicit contributions from parents, an unusual practice for publicly funded schools.
 BASIS Scottsdale asks $1,500 per student.
 BASIS teachers make less than the average public school teachers in the state, although BASIS.ed contends that bonuses make teacher compensation competitive.
 Teachers typically receive bonuses for students' scores on Advanced Placement exams.

 In 2023, the New York Post published an article alleging that Fred Zuliu Hu, the CEO of Primavera Capital Group, which controls Spring Education Group, was a previous one-time senior member of the Chinese Communist Party (CCP).
 As a result, Florida's Department of Education suspended scholarships to other schools owned by Spring Education group.
 Primavera Capital Group responded, claiming the “characterization of Fred Hu in the article is incorrect.
 He is not a member of the CCP or any other political party.
 He was not a CCP member at the time when he was an executive at Goldman Sachs.”